sherlock-project/sherlock/removed_sites.md

 ## Redsun.tf

-As of 2020-06-20, Redsun.tf seems to be adding random digits to the end of the usernames which makes it pretty much impossible for Sherlock to check for usernames on this particular website.
+As of 2020-06-20, Redsun.tf seems to be adding random digits to the end of the usernames which makes it pretty much impossible for spectre to check for usernames on this particular website.

 ```json
   "Redsun.tf": {